Journalist turned whistleblower calls for Ofcom probe

 The upside down poppy wreath as the nation watched

-On Remembrance day at the cenotaph the BBC edited out and exchanged the actual footage for an old clip of Boris Johnson at cenotaph laying a wreath when he was Lord Mayor of London instead of video of the real event with his wreath gaffe showing the Tory leader actually placed a poppy wreath upside down as the nation watched.
+On Remembrance Day at the cenotaph, the BBC edited out and exchanged the actual footage for an old clip of Boris Johnson at the cenotaph laying a wreath when he was Lord Mayor of London instead of a video of the real event with his wreath gaffe showing the Tory leader actually placed a poppy wreath upside down as the nation watched.

 The broadcaster said: “This morning on the programme we incorrectly used footage from a Remembrance Day service that was not filmed yesterday.

 “This was a production mistake and we apologise for the error”.

 The PM was accused of being disrespectful for placing a wreath upside down.

 But this error wasn’t shown on the BBC this morning – with 2016 cenotaph footage being aired instead.

 After the old footage was broadcast on the BBC this morning, many Twitter users accused the broadcaster of ‘deliberate manipulation’.